Tips to beat white coat hypertension forever

 That pattern was that medical settings freak me out.
 I’m not alone, either.
 Around 15-30% of people who present with high blood pressure in medical settings have white coat syndrome – a form of anxiety – but don’t have hypertension.
 It’s all in our heads.

 If I were to play being a psychiatrist with myself, I would probably point to childhood memories of being with my grandfather in his final days in the hospital when I was a kid, realizing cancer was killing him and grappling with the reality that people could die like that.

 After his funeral, I developed a fear that every hospital or doctor’s office visit was just a formality and that I, too, would be diagnosed with cancer.
 It was just a matter of time.That fear sticks with me today.
 But when I heard those words from the doctor who understood what I was going through, it was like a vote of confidence.

 I wasn’t just a silly irrational girl, but somebody who was experiencing a syndrome that others did, too.

 When my fear was given a name – white coat syndrome – it gave me a kind of power over my anxiety and the know-how to overcome white coat syndrome, and most importantly, how to relax when having blood pressure taken by a doctor.

 Knowing how to stop white coat syndrome has helped me have much less stressful visits to the doctors.
 Knowing how to relax when having blood pressure taken has had obvious health benefits for me, including reduced anxiety.
 And even better than reduced anxiety, I no longer have to endure four cc’s of smooth jazz.

-Amy Suto is a Los Angeles writer working in Hollywood.
-She's a coffee connoisseur, former competitive ballroom dancer, and occasionally pretends to be a vegan.
+Amy Suto, the author of "Tips to beat white coat hypertension forever," is a Los Angeles writer working in Hollywood.
+She's a coffee connoisseur, a former competitive ballroom dancer, and occasionally pretends to be a vegan.
 She writes scripts about the cost of ambition with her writing partner, a former graffiti artist.